springmeyer/mapnik-on-lambda/README.md

 curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{}'
 ```

-If everything is working okay and the container can access your remote database, you should receive back a JSON response detailing the geometries in the table or an error that indicates a misconfiguration.
+If everything is working okay and the container can access your remote database, you should receive back a JSON response detailing the geometries in the table.
+If things are not configured correctly you should instead receive or an error that indicates the misconfiguration.

 Note: this demo is only designed to work with data in WGS84 Geographic that is low enough resolution to display at zoom level zero.
-If your data is in a different projection and large then you will need to modify the `./lambda-app/app.js` code to do something different.
+If your data is in a different projection and large then you will likely need to modify the `./lambda-app/app.js` code to do something different in order to test your configuration.

 ## Testing on AWS